Nintendo's latest console isn't short of quirks but it's a wonderful remedy to the ill-fated Wii U. Read more…

 Like Splatoon 2, Mario Kart 8’s Switch redux is a little light on new content, offering but a handful of new racers and a new and improved battle mode.
 With that said, it does include all the DLC racers and tracks from the previous generation and tells it like it is on the box.
 This is the Deluxe edition of Mario Kart 8, the very best version of an already stellar game.

 Mario Kart 8: Deluxe offers the accessible family-friendly racing that the series is known for, creating heated lounge room bouts wherever it goes, but a little under the surface you’ll find more nuanced techniques to karting, optimising your ride, and knowing the best shortcuts like the back of your white-knuckled hand.
+With Nintendo Switch, you can enjoy the definitive version of Mario Kart 8 anywhere, anytime, even with up to 8 friends in local wireless multiplayer.

 Mario Kart 8 Deluxe for Switch from ozgameshop.com